Rush Limbaugh, the reason God invented radio in the first place.

 It's the Rush Limbaugh program in Los Angeles all week long.

-Mort Zuckerman.
+Mort Vuckerman.

 In the face of the most stimulative fiscal monetary policies in our history.

-In other words, we've never ever done it this way.
+In other words, we've never, ever done it this way.

 From the moment Barack Obama came into orifice, there have been no net increases in full-time jobs, only in part-time jobs.